Arhangel64/lexic.js/README.md

 ## word

 Word is an object of result.
 It has possible variants of grammar forms of source string inside of it.
-Most probable variant is in property `main`
+Variants are int hre property word.variants

 ### word.toString()

 Returns source string

-### word.grammar()
+### word.grammar([all])

-Returns the string with description of most probable variant of grammar form
+Returns the string with description of the active variant of the grammar form of the word

+__Arguments__

+* `all` - boolean argument, `false` by default.
+If true = method will return information about all grammar forms.

+### word.otherVariant()

+Method will switch active variant of the grammar form.